 KMNH Community Spotlight

 Dr Sara and Scott were honored to be the focus of KMNH’s community spotlight for more than one reason.
 Obviously, it was a big honor.
-More importantly, Toby and the KMNH news team is the perfect example of kids making their dreams come true.
-Below are a few photographs of behind the scenes at KMNH and a transcript of their interview for your convenience.
+More importantly, Toby and the KMNH news team are the perfect example of kids making their dreams come true.
+Below are a few photographs of behind-the-scenes at KMNH and a transcript of their interview for your convenience.

 Toby: I’m Toby and this is KMNH.
 Kids Making the News Happen.

 Announcer: Welcome to KMNH.
 Kids Making the News Happen.

 Toby: Many people think that daydreaming is a waste of time and not productive.
 But not local illustrator and author Scott Stoll and co-author child psychologist Dr Sara Williams.